petercollingridge/SVG-Optimiser/readme.md

 # --- Current Functionality ---

+## Remove attributes
+	Remove attributes with a given name, e.g. remove 'id' attributes, which often aren't used.

+## Remove namespaces
+	Remove all attributes associated with a given namespace, e.g. remove 'sodipodi' attributes created by Inkscape.

 ## Decimal places
     Rewrite attributes to a given number of decimal places.
     Strips out unnecessary trailing zeros.